gmr/seamicro-tools/README.md

 ==============

-Command line application for automating or easing the use of the administration UI.
+Command line application for automating or easing the use of the administration console.
 Currently only supports generating the files requested by tech support but will include other commands (as I finish porting them over) such as powering on and off servers.

 Installation
 ------------